 - $40,557 – Tillamook County

-Welders, cutters, solders, and braziers, are at the very top 10 year projected percent growth jobs (Oregon Employment Department).
-Second on this same list (fastest growth over 20%) were assemblers and fabricators, and fourth within this same search are structural metal fabricators and fitters (Oregon Employment Department).
-A quick search at Bureau of Labor and Statistics revealed 20 current openings listed in Portland, Astoria, Salem, Milwaukie, and Clackamas (Bureau Of Labor Statistics).
-Demand for this type of employment continues to grow both locally and nationwide.
-The Oregon Labor Market Information System (OLMIS) site currently is listing 8 welding related positions in Douglas County, 24 positions listed Lane County, and Coos County has listed 7 current positions (Oregon Employment Department).
+Welders, cutters, solders, and braziers are at the very top of the 10-year projected percent growth jobs (Oregon Employment Department).
+Second on this same list (fastest growth over 20 percent) are assemblers and fabricators, and fourth within this same search are structural metal fabricators and fitters.
+The Oregon Labor Market Information System currently lists eight welding-related positions in Douglas County, 24 positions in Lane County, and seven positions in Coos County.

 For more information about this field, you may want to explore the Oregon Labor Market Information System website.